 The sad fact is there is no rating agency and no definitive matchbook collectors price guide available, be it in print format or available for download.
 This is something the phillumenist, or matchcover collector, has had to deal with since the start of the hobby.
 So how does one go about answering the age old question - "Are old matchbooks worth anything"?
 Well, in my case, I always turn to eBay to help determine the value.
 Now, I know I just said that Bill's Matchbook Collectors Price Guide that is based on RMS auctions is out to lunch.
 Auctions are certainly not the best way to determine value of a particular item, including matchbooks, because at any given time, there could be someone out there that will stop at nothing to get a particular matchcover for whatever reason.
 It's my feeling that eBay auctions are a valid place to help give you a general idea of what a matchcover is worth - especially when you look over the long term.
 Sure, there is going to be an auction that skews the numbers from time to time.
 No question about it.
 But the eBay marketplace is vast enough where you'll be able to get a good idea of what you should be able to fetch for a cover from your collection.
 I don't recommend using eBay for attempting to value an entire collection, however, as the "collections" you see on eBay vary widely in both quality and quantity.

-In my opinion, the very best way to determine what the market will pay for your matchcovers, or if you are a dealer, what the going price for a particular category of matchcovers, is to utilize the Terapeak data collection service. eBay is the biggest marketplace for matchcovers and Terapeak provides all the data you could ever ask for based on that marketplace.
+In my opinion, the very best way to determine what the market will pay for your matchcovers, or if you are a dealer, what the going price for a particular category of matchcovers, is to utilize the eBay marketplace intelligence offered by the Terapeak data collection service. eBay is the biggest marketplace for matchcovers and Terapeak provides all the data you could ever ask for based on that marketplace.

 Is There A Matchbook Collectors Price Guide For Entire Collections?